caolan/magery/README.md

 });
 ```

+By modifying `this.context`, the `updateName()` function will cause
+the page to update to reflect the new template data.
+You can now type
-You can now type "universe" into the textbox and see the message
+"universe" into the textbox and see the message update to "Hello,
-update to "Hello, universe!" as you type.
+universe!" as you type.
 [View page][hello-universe].

-__You now know all the arguments to `Magery.bind`__ Next, take a look
+__You now know all the arguments to `Magery.bind()`__ Next, take a look
 at the other template tags.

 ## Template tags